canibanoglu/tango_with_django_book/chapters/models.rst

 Creating and Synchronising the Database
 ---------------------------------------
 With our models defined, we can now let Django work its magic and create the table representations in our database.
-With a terminal or Command Prompt instance looking at your Django project's root, synchronise the database with the ``manage.py`` script.
+To do this we need to synchronise the database using the ``manage.py`` script:

 ``$ python manage.py syncdb``

-Follow the on-screen instructions.
+Then follow the on-screen instructions.
 You'll notice that Django creates a number of tables within your specified database.
 Of particular interest to you are the two tables ``rango_category`` and ``rango_page``.
 These correspond to your two Rango models, ``Category`` and ``Page``.
 Check out the example output the script produces below.

 ::